It has been said that there is no greater education than matriculating through the “University of Hard Knocks.”

 When Sorrow walked with me!

-At this point, it will suffice simply to say that God has, as an expression of his love (1 John 4:8), granted mankind free will (Joshua 24:15; cf. Isaiah 7:15).
-That free will enables human beings to make their own choices.
+At this point, it will suffice simply to say that God has, as an expression of his love (1 Jn.
+4:8), granted mankind free will (Josh.
+24:15; cf. Isa.
+7:15).
+That free will enables human beings to make personal choices.
 Foolish choices can sometimes have devastating consequences (e.g., suffering).
 Thus, the responsibility for unwise choices is man’s, not God’s.

-Suffering: A Reason to Call upon the Lord
+Suffering Provides a Reason to Call on the Lord

 Then, Joe suffered a severe heart attack.
 He hastened back to the Savior and maintained a contented fidelity until, some months later, his spirit slipped quietly away into eternity.

-At the beginning of human history, sin, in a manner of speaking, was “crouching at the door” (see Genesis 4:7); when grandmother Eve (and subsequently her husband) opened that door, horrible effects were allowed to descend upon their offspring (Genesis 3:22).
+At the beginning of human history, sin, in a manner of speaking, was “crouching at the door” (see Gen. 4:7).
+When grandmother Eve and her husband opened that door, horrible effects descended on their offspring (Gen. 3:22).